 There are also a lot of other variable factors that can affect whether or not the spirit of a deceased loved one might not be present.
 If you need to heal from a traumatic experience or are in need to move into the present moment and your current life, it may be that the communication from the person would not help you do these things.

-It is not always beneficial for you to communicate with a passed on loved one - sometimes this is simply a clear sign that it is time to move forward and begin to heal from feelings of grief or loss.
+It is not always beneficial for you to communicate with a dead loved one – sometimes this is simply a clear sign that it is time to move forward and begin to heal from feelings of grief or loss.